codetony25/productive-coding-tips/presentation.md

     - explain that you don't really need to remember by demonstrating mt10px or pb50px
     - test everyone to see if they can guess display inline-block;
     - "ul#nav>li.item$*4>{Item $}"

---- Talk about Advantages of using version control on this IDE ---

-## Version Control

-- You can quickly open up version control by pressing <kbd>CMD</kbd> <kbd>9</kbd>
-- Quickly see version control operations with <kbd>CTRL</kbd> <kbd>V</kbd>
-- Choose a way to update your project with <kbd>CMD</kbd> <kbd>T</kbd>
-- Shows Git Log visually and you can select each commit to compare differences.
-- You can use annotate to see who has changed something previously
-- See all your local changes.
-- You can create a changelist to make sure those files will not be commited.
-- See Differences between local and previously committed files.
-- When you get a merge conflict, we can fix easily by right clicking the file -> Git -> Fix Merge Conflict (The best feature in my opinion)

 --- Talk about how they can check how productive they are using the IDE ---